kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

   }
 ```

-The [specification](https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/#managed-identities) has examples for other scenarios (e.g. SystemAssigned only, or UserAssigned only).
+The [Terraform variable declaration in the specification](https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/#managed-identities) has examples for other scenarios (e.g. SystemAssigned only, or UserAssigned only).

 ### newres updates for variables.tf